YourOwnInc/yourOwn-repo/README.md

 Each class is separated in such a way to allign the export without account structure. the session holds the experiance from user while the user remains a guest.
 Those entries can later be lined to a User upone account creation or login.
 TemplateVariant will conatin how each entry should render.
 ExportJob and Publishjob are asynchrnous model operations that will assits user in getting and publishing porfolio.

+Requirement 1: NFR-01 – Easy Sign-Up
+Design Decision:
+ Implement an OAuth 2.0-based authentication system with support for social logins (e.g., Google, Apple) and client-side form validation before submission.
+Justification:
+ Using OAuth reduces the number of steps a user must take during sign-up, improving both speed and reliability.
+Client-side validation ensures that users receive immediate feedback on incorrect inputs, minimizing frustration and failed attempts.
+Together, these design choices align with the system’s goal of making the sign-up process fast, smooth, and easily adaptable to new authentication flows in the future.

+Requirement 2: NFR-03 – Responsiveness (Perceived Speed)
+Design Decision:
+ Introduce client-side caching for static assets and asynchronous background processing for heavy tasks like experience preview generation or export.
+Justification:
+ Client-side caching reduces load times by reusing previously downloaded resources, while background task processing ensures that long-running operations don’t block the main interface.
+These approaches improve the system’s perceived speed and maintain responsiveness, even as user-generated content or portfolio sizes increase over time.

+5:
+Logical view:

+This view shows the core modules of YourOwn.
+Users interact through the UI, which guides them through the Experience Builder.
+Their input is used by the Portfolio Generator to create a structured portfolio.
+The Export Manager handles output formats, and the AWS Deployment Module optionally sets up hosting.
+2. Process view:

+At runtime, the user begins by entering information via the UI.
+The system processes this through the Experience Builder, then generates a portfolio.
+The user can export it or deploy it to AWS.
+Each module interacts with external services (GitHub, AWS) as needed.

+6: Use of architectural patterns (client-server):

+We went with a client-server based architectural pattern because naturally, the features we implement splits into a rich, guided web client (reflection flow, template selection, live preview) and a server that owns portfolio generation, export, auth, and the optional AWS automation.

+How this would work for YourOwn is it maps like this:
+Client (Browser/App): Onboarding wizard, content forms, drag-and-drop reorder, template picker, live preview.
+Internet: Auth (email/OAuth), experience CRUD, preview rendering, ZIP/GitHub export, watermark/paywall, AWS deployer (S3 + ALB + Route 53* automation).
+Server (API): DB for user/projects/assets, object storage for uploaded images, GitHub API, AWS APIs.

+One strength (for YourOwn):
+Clear separation of concerns and deploy boundaries → helps you validate NFR-02 Clarity and NFR-03 Responsiveness independently (e.g., client perf vs. server perf).
+It also simplifies security (tokens, roles) for FR-01.

+One limitation (and mitigation):
+Network round-trips can hurt preview snappiness.
+Mitigate with: optimistic UI updates, client caching, and batched endpoints for preview; push pre-rendered diffs rather than full HTML when possible.